KohlerHECTOR/PANDROIDE/README.md

 ## TODO

-Compatibility between CEM and Bernoulli Policy
+Compatibility between CEM and Bernoulli Policy.
-Fix plot axes and problem of last eval
+Fix plot axes and problem of last eval.
 Make a "CustomNetwork" class with dim of NN and policy type as arguments.